TRACER-LULab/Hyperelastics.jl/joss/paper.md

 end
 ```

-To predict the reponse of a model to a proivded dataset and parameters, a `predict` function is provided:
+To predict the reponse of a model to a proivded dataset and parameters, a `predict` function is provided.
+The results are shown in \autoref{fig:fig2}:

 ```julia
 f = Figure()